-You’ve no doubt heard of a lawsuit in which one party was clearly in the right, but had to fold because of inability to match the financial power of its opponent.
+You’ve probably heard of a lawsuit in which one party was clearly in the right, but had to fold because they couldn’t match the financial power of their opponent.
 Too often, lawsuits are won by those who can afford to fight for a long period of time.
-Litigation finance (also called “litigation funding,” “lawsuit funding,” and “lawsuit loans”) levels the playing field for plaintiffs and defendants.
-Litigation funding unlocks the value of legal claims by advancing funds to plaintiffs or defendants before their cases are resolved.
+Legal finance (also called “litigation funding,” “lawsuit funding,” and “lawsuit loans”) levels the playing field for plaintiffs and defendants.
+Litigation funding also unlocks the value of legal claims by advancing funds to plaintiffs or defendants before their cases are resolved.

-For example, let’s say a driver is rear-ended and injured, and the insurance company refuses to pay her claim or offers a sum far lower than what she needs for long term costs and care associated with the accident and its aftermath.
-If the driver can’t afford to wait to pursue her claim, the insurance company may skate away without paying anything at all, or may pay far less than the plaintiff would receive if she had the financial staying power to remain in the lawsuit.
-By turning to a litigation finance provider for pre-settlement financing, the driver can recover the appropriate and needed amount from the other party without being bankrupted by the expense of a protracted lawsuit.
+Let’s say a driver is injured in a car accident and the insurance company refuses to pay the claim, or offers a sum far lower than what the driver needs for long-term costs and care associated with the accident.
+If the driver can’t afford to wait to pursue her claim, the insurance company may skate away without paying anything at all, or they may pay far less than the plaintiff would receive if she had the financial staying power to remain in the lawsuit.
+By turning to a legal finance provider for pre-settlement financing, the driver can recover the appropriate and needed amount from the other party without being bankrupted by the expense of a protracted lawsuit.

-Knowing the plaintiff doesn’t have to accept a low-ball offer may and often does force defendants and insurers to settle cases for higher amounts, and enables just compensation for plaintiffs.
+Knowing the plaintiff doesn’t have to accept a low-ball offer may and often does force defendants and insurers to settle cases for higher amounts.
+It also helps facilitate just compensation for plaintiffs.
 The plaintiff must repay the litigation funding company only if she wins or settles her case.
 If she doesn’t win or settle the case, the litigation funding company receives and is owed nothing in return.
 It is important to note that litigation funding is not a loan, although many people call the service “lawsuit loans.”
-Rather, litigation funding is an advance as there is no obligation to repay until and unless the plaintiff prevails.
+Rather, litigation funding is actually an advance, as there is no obligation to repay unless the plaintiff wins at trial.

-The foremost reason for litigation funding’s rise in the U.S, U.K. and Australia since the 1990’s is that the field began–and continues to operate– as a low-correlated asset class with high yields.
-Investors looking for a way to reduce exposure to the stock market have found litigation funding as an increasingly viable option to generate the large returns they expect from the stock market without the frustrating ups and downs.
-Groups like Bentham IMF and Lake Whillans thrived in the field by allowing investors to access lawsuit funding and law firm funding with the potential for huge returns.
+The rise in litigation funding since the 1990s in the U.S., U.K., and Australia is because the field began–and continues to operate– as a low-correlated asset class with potentially higher yields.
+Investors looking for a way to reduce exposure to the stock market have found litigation funding to be an increasingly viable option to generate the returns they expect from the stock market without the frustrating ups and downs.
+Groups like Bentham IMF and Lake Whillans thrived in the field by allowing investors to access lawsuit funding and law firm funding with the potential for significant returns.
 As word and profits spread, the field began to grow, with investors internationally looking to generate similar yields.

-Yieldstreet provides an investment marketplace which connects investors in litigation finance with plaintiffs and law firms who have strong cases and need capital to win them.
+Yieldstreet provides an investment marketplace that connects investors in legal finance with plaintiffs and law firms who have strong cases and need capital to win those cases.

-1. Pre-settlement funding is essentially a cash advance against the anticipated settlement of a personal injury lawsuit.
-While many call these advances “lawsuit loans,” in fact lawsuit funding advances are provided on a non-recourse basis, which means that if the plaintiff loses the lawsuit, the plaintiff does not have to repay the litigation finance company.
-Litigation finance companies accept the risk that the case may not succeed, and carefully vet all lawsuit funding requests in order to be very confident that the plaintiff will win before extending pre-settlement financing.
+Pre-settlement funding is essentially a cash advance against the anticipated settlement of a personal injury lawsuit.
+While many call these advances “lawsuit loans,” lawsuit funding advances are in fact provided on a non-recourse basis, which means that if the plaintiff loses the lawsuit, the plaintiff does not have to repay the legal finance company.
+While legal finance companies accept the risk that the case may not succeed, they carefully vet all lawsuit funding requests in order to be confident that the plaintiff will win before extending pre-settlement financing.

 At Yieldstreet, our investors can participate in and invest in pre-settlement portfolios secured by these mature and well-diversified portfolios, or in pre-settlement advances for single cases.
-Previously, these lucrative opportunities were available only to institutional and hedge funds.
+Previously, potentially lucrative opportunities such as these were available only to institutional investors and hedge funds.

-2. Law firm financing helps plaintiff’s law firms, or “trial attorneys” who offer contingency fee representation to manage their cash flow.
-Trial attorneys often represent worthy class action, mass tort, and patent or complex litigation plaintiffs for years (think Erin Brockovich) without any payment.
+Law firm financing helps plaintiffs’ counsel, or trial attorneys who offer contingency fee representation to manage their cash flow.
+Trial attorneys often represent worthy class action, mass tort, and patent or complex litigation plaintiffs for years without any payment.
 Contingency-fee attorneys do not get paid until suits are settled or won.
-As a result, many trial attorneys and contingency fee law firms turn to law firm financing to cover their expenses, including expert witness fees, case costs, and any expense necessary to prosecute a lawsuit.
+As a result, many trial attorneys and contingency fee law firms turn to law firm financing to cover their expenses, including expert witness fees, case costs, and any other expenses that are necessary to prosecute a lawsuit.

 Yieldstreet makes loans to law firms who have large diversified inventories of contingency lawsuits.
-Yieldstreet investors in law firm financing can earn high targeted yields while providing the financing these firms need to negotiate the largest possible settlements for their clients.
+Yieldstreet investors in legal finance have the potential to earn high targeted yields while providing the financing these firms need to negotiate the largest possible settlements for their clients.

-3. Financing for leveraged buyouts of law firms or portfolios of cases comes into play when law firms are for sale.
-A law firm sale might occur due to the death of a senior partner, a partner breakup, insufficient capital or for other reasons.
+Financing for leveraged buyouts of law firms or portfolios of cases comes into play when law firms are for sale.
+A law firm sale might occur due to the death of a senior partner, a partnership breakup, insufficient capital or for other reasons.

-4. Strategic capital for legal advertising helps law firms finance major advertising campaigns.
-You’ve probably seen legal ads on television informing consumers of a bad drug or a malfunctioning car and encouraging them to contact the law firm if they have been harmed and want to participate in a class action lawsuit.
-Such advertising can cost millions of dollars and is well worth the expense as it gathers together consumers for a significant class action suit.
+Strategic capital for legal advertising helps law firms finance major advertising campaigns.
+You’ve probably seen legal ads on television informing consumers of a bad drug or a malfunctioning car and encouraging them to contact the law firm if they’ve been harmed and want to participate in a class action lawsuit.
+Such advertising can cost millions of dollars, however, it can be worth the expense as it gathers together consumers for a significant class action suit.

-Experienced law firms can accurately estimate how many cases they will generate per advertising campaign and can define their cost per case.
-A best-in-class law firm seeking to finance a mass advertising campaign brings this information to a Yieldstreet Originator, who vets the investment and if approved provides a loan the firm can use to execute a national television campaign.
+Experienced law firms can estimate how many cases they will generate per advertising campaign and can define their cost per case.
+A best-in-class law firm seeking to finance a mass advertising campaign brings this information to a Yieldstreet originator, who vets the investment and, if approved, provides a loan the firm can use to execute a national campaign.

 Originators of legal advertising loans specifically target late-stage cases already in the settlement phase, or where plaintiff trials have already succeeded.
-In these cases, the goal of the advertising is simply to make more potential plaintiffs aware of the suit.
-The security which comes with a strong likelihood of mass settlements greatly reduces the risk to the Originator and to Yieldstreet investors.
-Our investors can also feel good about the social impact of these investments: these investments help fellow consumers who have been adversely affected by the actions of irresponsible or even unethical corporations.
+In these cases, the goal of advertising is simply to make more potential plaintiffs aware of the suit.
+The security that comes with a strong likelihood of mass settlements can potentially reduce the risk to the originator and to Yieldstreet investors.

-5. Post-settlement financing helps plaintiffs who have seen their case settle but–often for a variety of reasons–are awaiting settlement funds.
-Like pre-settlement finance, funding is distributed to the plaintiff in order to cover their cost of living expenses while they await the funding due to them in their settlement.
-There is often much less risk associated with post-settlement finance opportunities since the settlement has usually been finalized but has failed to start distributing.
-Investors must still deal with inconvenience risk and face uncertainty of when they will receive repayments, but they can take solace in knowing the case has already settled.
+Post-settlement financing helps plaintiffs who have seen their case settle but–often for a variety of reasons–are awaiting settlement funds.
+Like pre-settlement finance, funding is distributed to the plaintiff in order to cover their cost of living expenses while they await the money due to them in their settlement.
+There can be potentially less risk associated with post-settlement finance opportunities since the settlement has usually been finalized but has failed to start distributing.
+Investors must still deal with inconvenience risk and face uncertainty as to when they will receive repayments, but they can take solace in knowing the case has already settled.

 1 Past performance is no guarantee of future results.
 Any historical returns, expected returns, or probability projections may not reflect actual future performance.
 All securities involve risk and may result in significant losses.